swcarpentry/shell-novice/episodes/03-create.md

 ## Removing files and directories

-Returning to the `data-shell` directory, let's tidy up this directory by removing the `quotes.txt` file we created.
+Returning to the `shell-lesson-data` directory, let's tidy up this directory by removing the `quotes.txt` file we created.
 The Unix command we'll use for this is `rm` (short for 'remove'):